Personal Protection Dog Training

 Option 3 the dog is trained to search your home as you enter if you suspect there may be an intruder inside.
 Safe handling & searching with the dog on leash in a systematic way.
 How to read the dogs body language for indication pickup and deal with intruders safely.

-Our dogs are taught to bite and hold on to an attacker if necessary.
+Our dogs are taught to bite and hold on to an attacker if necessary and only release on command.
 Which will give the handler time to escape and raise the alarm.
 The dogs are also taught the Bark and Hold to front up a threat without a physical bite.
 We can also train muzzle attacks, which is especially useful for deterring the approach of multiple assailants.

 When considering a dog for personal protection training, make sure you select your dog carefully and ideally as a puppy.
 This cannot be stressed enough.
 Not every dog is suitable for personal protection work.
 Every dog must be tested and judged as an individual.